 You can hire agency workers, such as supply teachers, to plug gaps caused by strike action.

 This is possible because of a new law passed in July 2022.
 However, several trade unions, including education unions, are currently launching a legal challenge against this law.
-Be aware that bringing in agency staff may impact your relations with trade unions and staff members who are taking industrial action.
+Bringing in agency staff may impact your relations with trade unions and staff members who are taking industrial action.

 Directly employing individuals

 An employer can directly employ individuals to cover striking staff.
-The DfE recommends that you issue a fixed-term contract setting out the length of their employment period (see page 7 of the strike guidance).
+The DfE recommends you issue a fixed-term contract setting out the length of their employment period (see page 8 of the strike guidance).

-These cover workers are subject to the same pay and working conditions as the rest of your staff, and must be subject to the usual safer recruitment checks.
+These cover workers are subject to the same pay and working conditions as the rest of your staff, and must be subject to the usual safeguarding recruitment checks.